 Masterclass: Tutorials and Technical Guides

-For Newbies: The “First Steps” Course
+For Newbies: The First Steps Course

 For Experts: The “Production-Ready” Track

-The Business Blueprint: AI for ROI
+The Business Blueprint: ROI from AI

-The “Opportunity Score” and “ROI Pivot”
+These metrics are “Opportunity Score” and “ROI Pivot”

-Data Privacy as a Competitive Advantage
+Turn Data Privacy into a Competitive Advantage

 Future Predictions: The 2026-2030 Roadmap